Bachelor of Arts (BA) 1976

 Most people believe Canada withstood the world-wide financial crisis in 2008-2009 better than most countries because of the stability of our financial institutions.
 Janice Fukakusa is someone who helped us stay the course.

-Fukakusa, who is also a board member of the Princess Margaret Hospital Foundation, says the role her parents played in her upbringing led to her success.
+Fukakusa, who is also a board member of the Princess Margaret Hospital Foundation, said the role her parents played in her upbringing led to her success.
 “My dad had a strong work ethic, entrepreneurial spirit and a dedication to creating his own success.”

 Published Nov.
 28, 2013